-- 1 listing the respondents' names in Trade Facilitation Annual Report of China (2020), - 2 presenting a copy of Trade Facilitation Annual Report of China (2020) to each respondent, - 3 inviting the respondents to attend the release event of Trade Facilitation Annual Report of China (2020), - 4 paying extra rewards to the ten respondents whose answers are most closed to the final conclusion of the assessment project.
+listing the respondents' names in Trade Facilitation Annual Report of China (2021), presenting a copy of Trade Facilitation Annual Report of China (2021) to each respondent, inviting the respondents to attend the release event of Trade Facilitation Annual Report of China (2021), paying extra rewards to the ten respondents whose answers are most closed to the final conclusion of the assessment project.

-This online assessment will be closed at August 25th, 2019.
+This online assessment will be closed at August 25th, 2020.
 Please contact the research center if there are any questions.
 (E-mail: ra4@re-code.org, Tel: 086-18800125788).

 Name:

-Your business area (you can choose mo ore than one option):
+Your business area (you can choose more than one option):

 ☐ Import/export business

 ☐ Customs clearance

 ☐ Processing trade

 ☐ International logistics

 ☐ Compliance

 ☐ Other:

 Location:

+Location:

 Tel:

-E-mail:
+Tel: E-mail: Would you like your name and the name and name of the company / organization you are working

-listed in Trade Facilitation Annual Rep
+Tel: E-mail: Would you like your name and the relisted in Trade Facilitation Annual F Report of China (2021)?

-☐ My name and the company (organiz☐ Only my name can be listed. cation)'s name can be listed.
+Tel: E-mail: Would you like your name and the name and Report of China (2021)?